 - In an extra large bowl, toss together both chex cereal flavors and pretzels.
 Pour butter mixture over the cereal mixture and toss to distribute.

 - Microwave: Microwave uncovered for 6 minutes, stirring every 2 minutes.
-Spread on wax paper to cool.
+Spread on wax or parchment paper to cool.
 Add harvest candy mix and toss to combine.
-Store in airtight container.

 Nutrition